raceintospace/raceintospace/doc/manual/manual.md

 * Kicker-B: Used to send a Gemini/Voskhod or XMS-2/Lapot, plus an LM, out of orbit toward the Moon.
 Can push one or two major components (capsule/shuttle and lunar lander), so can be used on LOR, EOR, or Historical missions.
 * Kicker-C: Soviet-only technology.
 Replaces lunar modules; lands a Soyuz capsule on the Moon and lifts it off for return to Earth.
 Cannot be used with any other spacecraft.
 * EVA Suit: Required for spacewalks and lunar landings.
 These are different from pressure suits and are not needed on missions where the crew stays inside the spacecraft.
 * Docking Module: Required for missions involving docking.
-Their power-on step is rolled against the Explorer/Sputnik safety.
+Their power-on step is rolled against the safety of your Explorer/Sputnik.
 This is the only component that cannot be researched—it must be tested to improve its safety.
 Gains 10% from successes, 5% from failures.

 ![Future Missions](image_12.png)